bazeltools/bazelfe/README.md

 # Bazel runner

-## This is archived

--- Last checked this still worked fine for purpose, but original primary user is gradually moving off.
-So doesn't have a solid user.
-Archiving to indicate its no longer being maintained and may not work with newer versions of bazel.

 ## Goal/motivation

 Be a suite of tools to provide ultimately a different frontend around bazel.
 Initially this is something to be injected to wrap calls for build/test operations in bazel to repair common issues.